marekzajac97/bf2-blender/docs/README.md

 - The import order of things does matter!
 The skeleton (`.ske`) needs to be loaded first, followed by the soldier/kit mesh (`.skinnedMesh`), the animated weapon (`.bundledMesh`) and the animation (`.baf`) loaded at the very end (**IMPORTANT**: DO NOT use `Import -> ObjecTemplate (.con)` for importing soldiers, kit meshes or weapons for animating).
 - When importing weapon or soldier meshes, select only Geom0 Lod0 (First Person Animating) or Geom1 Lod0 (Third Person Animating) in the import settings.
 Each part of the weapon mesh will be automatically assigned to a vertex group from `mesh1` to `mesh16` and their respective bones.
 - The skeleton will be imported as Blender's Armature object.
 The armature can be freely extended e.g. by adding helper bones for animating, but **DO NOT** modify imported bones!
 You cannot change their name, position, rotation or relations in `Edit Mode` otherwise your export will be all messed up.
 Instead, create additional helper bones and set up constraints like `Child Of` and/or `Copy Transforms` on the original bones.
 - You can use other add-ons such as `Rigify` to create the rig for animating, but also automatically create basic controllers and IK setup using the built-in `Pose -> BF2 -> Setup Controllers` option.
-This option can also be used after animation import which makes editing existing animations much easier (NOTE: importing an animation with a rig already set up will not work).
+This option can also be used after animation import for easier editing of existing animations (NOTE: importing an animation **AFTER** setting up the controllers will not work).
 By default, every controller bone will have no parent, meaning that some weapon parts will be detached from each other, you can use `Pose -> BF2 -> Change Parent` to fix that without messing up the existing position/rotation keyframes.
 - TIP: If you plan to modify the imported animation, you can delete redundant keyframes using [Decimate](https://docs.blender.org/manual/en/latest/editors/graph_editor/fcurves/editing.html#decimate) option
 - When exporting, you can select/deselect bones for export in the export menu (matters for 3P animations, depending on whether you're making soldier or weapon animations, a different bone set needs to be selected).

 ## Known issues
 - Many vBF2 skeleton exports have messy bone orientations.
 Skeleton importer corrects them for `1p_setup.ske` and `3p_setup.ske` but other skeletons' bones may appear pointing in random directions.
 - Blender does not support mesh deformations when using Object Space normal maps.
 This means most SkinnedMeshes will have shading issues when deformed/animated, no workaround found yet.

 # ObjectTemplate vs Mesh import/export
 There are two ways of importing BF2 meshes.
 One is to use the `Import -> BF2` menu to directly import a specific mesh file type (`.staticMesh`, `.skinnedMesh`, `.bundledMesh` or `.collisionMesh`), which only imports the _raw_ mesh data according to its internal file structure lacking some data present in the `.con` file, that's why its usage is limited.
 The second (and preferred) method is the `ObjecTemplate (.con)` option, which parses the ObjectTemplate definition allowing it to:
-- load visible geometry of the proper type
+- load visible mesh of the proper type
 - separate all geometry parts into Blender objects
 - transform (move & rotate) all geometry parts
 - map geometry parts to ObjectTemplates applying their names, types and hierarchy.